To meet the ongoing needs of the Tweed community, now and into the future, Council actively operates 3 sites:

 How much does a burial site cost?

-Fees for burials vary according to the chosen cemetery and the type of burial.
+Fees for burials vary according to the cemetery and type of burial.

 How much does an ash interment site cost?